lazarulong/quantified-longevity/_posts/2024-10-27-Basic-sleep-characteristics.md

-I've been tracking multiple variables that should reflect the quality of sleep.
+I've been tracking multiple key variables that should reflect the quality of sleep.
 Here, I will examine relationships between them, and determine a subset that seems to best reflect the restorative quality of the sleep.
-In future posts, I will narrow my focus on variables in this subset and correlate them to other tracked variables to determine what factors influence my sleep.
+In future posts, I will narrow my focus on these best sleep quality metrics and correlate them to other tracked variables to determine what factors influence my sleep.

-## Subset of sleep quality variables I track
+## Key sleep quality variables I track

 * Fitbit sleep score (FSS) \[score 1-100\] (Fitbit Inspire)
 * Subjective sleep quality (SSQ) \[score 1-10\] (Manual tracking in the evening directly into AirTables)